Estimating diagnostic classification models

 In measr, DCMs are specified and estimated using the

-function.
-We’ll start by estimating a loglinear
+respectively.
+We’ll start by estimating a loglinear cognitive diagnostic

-cognitive diagnostic model (LCDM).
-The LCDM is a general DCM that
+model (LCDM).
+The LCDM is a general DCM that subsumes many other DCM

-subsumes many other DCM subtypes (Henson et al., 2009).
+subtypes (Henson et al.,

-First, we specify the data (data
+First, we specify the model using our Q-matrix

 (qmatrix